mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

     causality guarantees for reads.
 This functionality can also be considered an improved version of the functionality that the [CCRFilter](../Filters/CCRFilter.md) module provides.

+* `fast_global`

+  * This mode is identical to the `fast` mode except that it uses the global GTID instead of the session local one.
+This is similar to how `local` and `global` modes differ from each other.
+The value of `causal_reads_timeout` is ignored in this mode.
+Currently the replication state is only updated by the mariadbmon monitor whenever the servers are monitored.
+This means that a smaller `monitor_interval` provides faster replication state updates and possibly better overall usage of servers.

 * `universal`